 Skip to main content

-The knowledge graph indexer scans your SQL warehouse and external data storage to build and maintain the metadata index that powers AI features.
+The Knowledge Graph indexer retrieves metadata from your SQL warehouse and external data storage systems to build and maintain the metadata index that powers AI features in Prophecy.
 Prophecy automatically indexes your data environment when you create a fabric using your default credentials.
 After the initial run, you can configure indexing behavior to control when and how the indexer runs.
 This page covers:

 How indexing works

-The knowledge graph indexer crawls each connection in your fabric separately.
-For each run, the indexer:
+The Knowledge Graph indexer processes each connection in your fabric separately.
+For each indexing run, the indexer:

-1. Uses the credentials stored in the connection to authenticate as an identity in the external system.
+1. Uses the credentials stored in the connection to authenticate with the external system.

-3. Indexes table names, schemas, column names, data types, and other metadata.
+3. Indexes metadata such as table names, schemas, column names, data types, and available object descriptions.

 Configure automatic indexing

-Configure scheduled crawling to keep your index up-to-date without manual intervention.
+You can configure scheduled indexing to keep your Knowledge Graph up to date without manual intervention.

-2. Select the fabric where you will enable indexing.
+2. Select the fabric where you wish to enable indexing.

 3. Open the Connections tab.

-5. In the connection dialog, scroll to the Knowledge Graph Indexer tile and toggle on Enable Knowledge Graph Periodic Indexing.
+5. In the connection dialog, scroll to the Knowledge Graph Indexer tile and enable Knowledge Graph Periodic Indexing.

 6. Configure the schedule to run hourly, daily, or weekly.

 The schedule must have a defined frequency and timezone.
-The default timezone is the timezone from where you access Prophecy.
+By default, Prophecy uses the timezone from where you access the application.

 Scheduling parameters